jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 <h3 style="color: darkred;"> More Camera Settings — What to Use for Week 1 (Camera On) </h3>

-For the first activity and **Photo Film (Black & White)** assignment, we will use a **limited set of camera settings**.
+For the first activity and **Photo Film** assignment, we will use a **limited set of camera settings**.
 This is intentional: it allows you to focus on **framing, composition, depth of field, and light** rather than navigating complex menus.

+📌 *Photos will be captured in colour and converted to black and white later using Adobe Photoshop.*

+---

 ### What Is Exposure?